 PremierOne Home Inspections, LLC is a licensed and insured, local, family owned home inspection company based out of Colorado Springs, Colorado.
 Our expertly trained home inspectors have performed thousands of home inspections over the years and are highly recommended by our peers.
 Our goal is to help our clients find the homes of their dreams, not a nightmare in waiting.
 We take great pride in our work and do our very best to educate our clients about the home they are looking to purchase.
 Every home inspector is trained via Kaplan Universities stringent guidelines to ensure the best possible home inspection each time and we are interNachi (International Association of Certified Home Inspectors) certified.
 InterNachi holds their home inspectors to a very high standard to become certified and require continuing education to remain certified.

 We would be honored to have you entrust us with likely the largest purchase of your life and do not take this responsibility lightly.
-Click below to view a sample of our home inspection report you will receive.

 Buying a home?